 Oby Ezekwesili is a Senior Economic Advisor with Africa Economic Development Policy Initiative (AEDPI) where she advises reform-committed African heads of state on economic and policy issues.
 Mrs. Ezekwesili is also a co-founder of the #BringBackOurGirls citizens’ movement, advocating for the safe rescue of the abducted 219 school girls in northern Nigeria.
 She has also served in leadership roles at the Open Society Foundation and the World Bank, where she managed an extensive African portfolio.
 From 2002 to 2007, Mrs. Ezekwesili served in the Nigerian Cabinet as Minister of Education and headed several transparency initiatives.
 She is a founding director of Transparency International and has extensive international development experience.
 In 2015, she was named as one of Time Magazine’s 100 Most Influential People in the World and 50 Most Powerful Africans by New Africa Magazine.
 Ezekwesili was also named as one of the New York Times’ 2015 Women of Impact.

-Jeffrey Smith, Executive Director - has over a decade of experience working on international human rights and democracy promotion, including prior positions at the Robert F. Kennedy Center, Freedom House, the National Endowment for Democracy, Institute for Democratic Alternatives in South Africa (IDASA), and UNESCO.
-He has led, planned and conducted human rights assessment missions to a number of African countries, including Kenya, South Africa, Swaziland, Zambia, and Zimbabwe.
-He has organized high-profile delegations to the United States Congress, African Commission for Human and Peoples’ Rights (ACHPR), and United Nations Human Rights Council.
-He frequently provides expert briefings to U.S. government institutions, including the State Department and White House, and has written extensively on issues related to democracy, and US-Africa policy in particular, for premier international publications, including Foreign Policy, Foreign Affairs, and the Washington Post.
-He is often quoted by major international media outlets and has provided on-air analysis as a commentator for Al Jazeera, the BBC, CNN, MSNBC and a range of NPR programs.
+Jeffrey Smith (Founding Director) has over a decade of experience managing international human rights and democracy promotion campaigns, including prior positions at Robert F. Kennedy Human Rights, Freedom House, National Endowment for Democracy, Institute for Democratic Alternatives in South Africa (IDASA), and UNESCO.
+He has been cited as one of the most influential pro-democracy advocates on social media today, and has been honored multiple times for his work, including in 2017 by the Government of The Gambia as a "Champion of Democracy" due to his efforts in that country's pro-democracy struggle.
+Also in 2017, he was an Ozy.com Rising Star and, most recently, in 2018 was named among the Top 40 Under 40 Professionals by the Washington Business Journal.
+He has led, planned and conducted civil society assessment missions to a number of African countries, including The Gambia, Kenya, South Africa, Swaziland, Zambia, and Zimbabwe.
+He has organized and led high-profile delegations to the White House, U.S. Department of State, the U.S. Congress, and the United Nations Human Rights Council.
+He frequently provides expert briefings to government institutions, presents on public panels, and has written extensively on issues related to democracy and US-Africa policy for premier international publications, including The Atlantic, Foreign Policy, World Politics Review, Foreign Affairs, Washington Post, Quartz, and the Royal African Society.
+In March 2018, he was a feature speaker at Harvard University's annual Africa Business Conference and has presented on panels at American University, Georgia Tech, Grand Valley State and his alma mater, University of Connecticut, where he received a masters degree in international relations with honors in 2007.
+He is an expert in media engagement and outreach, is often quoted by major publications, and has provided on-air analysis for Al Jazeera, BBC, CNN, MSNBC and NPR.

-Christopher Harvin, Senior Advisor - is a founding Partner at Sanitas International, a global strategic communication, public affairs, digital media and political advisory firm based in Washington DC.
-He was recognized as one of the top public relations practitioners under 40 by PRWeek in 2013, has served the White House and has held senior communications and public affairs positions with U.S. Cabinet Secretaries, Members of Congress and the Coalition Provisional Authority in Iraq.
-Having worked in almost 70 countries and on 6 continents, Mr. Harvin has provided political and communications counsel and support around the world to include U.S. Presidential, Senate and Congressional campaigns, international corporations, opposition candidates and their parties, and dozens foreign heads of state and sovereign governments.
+Christopher Harvin (Co-Founder) is a founding Partner at Sanitas International, a global strategic communication, public affairs, digital media and political advisory firm based in Washington DC.
+He was recognized as one of the top public relations practitioners under 40 by PRWeek in 2013, has served the White House and has held senior communications and public affairs positions with U.S. cabinet secretaries, members of Congress and the Coalition Provisional Authority in Iraq.
+Having worked in almost 70 countries and on 6 continents, Mr. Harvin has provided political and communications counsel and support around the world to include U.S. Presidential, Senate and Congressional campaigns, international corporations, opposition candidates and their parties, and dozens of foreign heads of state and sovereign governments, including in Africa.